 involved in the creation of that account.

 The same goes for changes in privileges.
-If a person has a job,
+If a person has a job, they change

 jobs, maybe privileges are done away with, disabled, a privilege is added,